ronjouch/marathon/README.md

-That way, after binding your favorite apps to a few easily-accessible OS global keyboard shortcuts, you can access them with a single keypress and **forget about alt-tabbing or clicking on app icons in your dock / window list**.
+That way, after binding your favorite apps to a few easily-accessible OS global keyboard shortcuts, you can access them with a single keypress and **forget about alt-tabbing or clicking app icons in your dock / window list**.

 Flags: